rbmanez/Prosper-IT-Consulting-Internship/C#LiveProjectSprint2.md

 ![App before fix](sprint2pics/pic2.png)

 #### 2. How is the issue resolved?
 The current project map was created using JavaScript and leafletjs for the map and leaflet routing machine for map routing.
-I researched leafletjs and leaflet routing machine to understand the previous developer's implementations.
-Then, I researched how to get a user's current location and found the Geolocation API and it's `getCurrentPosition` method to get the start location.
-Then I used the `JobSite` object's `latitude` and `longitude` properties saved in the `JobSites` database table to get the ending location.
+I used the Geolocation API and it's `getCurrentPosition` method to get user's current location to be used as the start location.

+Then I used the `JobSite` object's `latitude` and `longitude` properties saved in the `JobSites` database table to use as the ending location.

 ###### `setLeafletMap()` function is for creating the map
 ```javascript
 function setLeafletMap(mapId, jobSiteLat, jobSiteLong, currentLat, currentLong, popupText)
 ```

-###### Instantiates the map by calling `setLeafletMap()` and passing it the CSS ID for the map container, `JobSite`'s `latitude`, `JobSite`'s `longitude`, user's current latitude, user's current longitude, and `JobSite`'s address
+###### Instantiates the map by calling `setLeafletMap()` and passing it the map container's CSS id of `#jobSiteMap`, `JobSite`'s `latitude`, `JobSite`'s `longitude`, user's current latitude, user's current longitude, and `JobSite`'s address
 ```javascript
 navigator.geolocation.getCurrentPosition(function (location) {
   var currentLat = location.coords.latitude